-The preparation of financial statements in conformity with AIFRS requires the use of certain critical accounting It also requires management to exercise its judgement in the process of applying the Consolidated Estimates and underlying Entity's accounting policies. assumptions are reviewed on an ongoing basis.
+The preparation of financial statements in conformity with AIFRS requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Consolidated Entity's accounting policies.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are:

-Impairment of capitalised exploration and evaluation expenditure future technological changes which could impact the cost of mining, future legal changes (including changes to environmental restoration obligations) and changes to commodity prices.
+Impairment of capitalised exploration and evaluation expenditure environmental restoration obligations) and changes to commodity prices.